flood-io/flood-chrome-docs/README.md

 #### 3. Write and validate your script

 Edit `test.ts` in your editor of choice.
-To learn more about the scripting capabilities we've put together a detailed tutorial on [testing the "Flood Merchandice Store"](examples/scenario_1_wordpress.md).
+To learn more about the scripting capabilities we've put together a detailed tutorial on [testing the "Flood Merchandise Store"](examples/scenario_1_wordpress.md).

 As you're writing your script, you can validate it by running it on the Flood validation service: